ltb-project/ppm/README.md

 # One point is granted for each class for which MIN_FOR_POINT criteria is fulfilled.
 # defines the minimum point numbers for the password to be accepted.
 minQuality 3

+# maxLength parameter
+# Format:
+# maxLength [NUMBER]
+# Description:
+# The password must not be more than [NUMBER] long.
+0 means no limit is set.
+maxLength 0

 # forbiddenChars parameter
 # Format: